EFlynn7778/Lathe-Tachometer-Pico-RP2040-SSD1306-OLED/README.md

 # Lathe Tachometer with Pi Pico

-A digital tachometer for lathes or other rotating device using a Raspberry Pi Pico microcontroller and SSD1306 OLED display.
+A digital tachometer for lathes or other rotating devices using a Raspberry Pi Pico microcontroller and SSD1306 OLED display.
-The system uses a hall effect sensor, or other voltage output digital senssor type to measure rotation speed and displays RPM with configurable settings.
+The system uses a hall effect sensor, or other voltage output digital sensor type to measure rotation speed and displays RPM with configurable settings.

-Sensor can be hall,optical, inductive etc.  Output mut be < 3.3v.
+Sensor can be hall,optical, inductive etc.  Output must be < 3.3v.
 If your sensor output is > 3.3v use a voltage divider on the output to the Pico input pin.

 ## Features